First Floor, Student Services Center (714) 895-8394

 Refunds: In accordance with Public Law 105-244 students who receive federal financial assistance and withdraw from all of their classes before completing more than 60% of the semester will be required to return any unearned federal funds.
 The amount of the return will be calculated on a pro-rata basis.
 Federal Work Study (FWS) earnings are excluded from the calculation.

 For More Information: This section only briefly touches upon what you should know about student financial aid.
-Please visit the GWC Financial Aid Office and website (click Financial Aid under the Student Services tab at www.goldenwestcollege.edu (opens new window)) for more information and specifics about student financial aid.
+Please visit the GWC Financial Aid Office on the first floor of the Student Services Center, go to the GWC Financial Aid website (http://www.goldenwestcollege.edu/gwcfao) or call (714) 895-8394 for more information and specifics about student financial aid.

 Copyright © 2016 Golden West College 15744 Goldenwest Street, Huntington Beach, CA 92647 T: 714-892-7711 TDD: 714-895-8350.
 All rights reserved.